 CCL Cohort 2 members served at the Children's Bereavement Center, Voices for Children, St. John Boscoe Catholic School, SaySi Arts Program, Kinetic Kids, CHRISTUS Santa Rosa, Ella Austin, The Village of Incarnate Word and the Sisters of Charity archives center.

 CCL Cohort 3 members served at the Guadalupe Community Center, Healy-Murphy, SA Pets Alive, The Village, CHRISTUS Hospital, Women's Global Connection, the Veterans Hospital, Visitation House and the Sisters of Charity Denman Estate.

 The 2015-2016 Cardinal Community Leader Cohort (III) was the first to enroll in the Ettling Center's Social Justice Leadership Course taught by (late) Dr. Robert Connelly, Dr. Barbara Aranda-Naranjo and Monica Cruz and featured speakers discussing issues such as immigration, human trafficking, domestic violence, hunger, homelessness, water and the Pope's Encyclical.

 Cohort 4 members chose the following organizations as their volunteer sites: The Village at Incarnate Word, Each One-Teach One, The Witte Museum, Healy Murphy, Martinez Women's Street Center, Prevent Blindness, and Headwaters.
-All students enrolled in the Social Justice Leadership course in Fall 2016 have been asked to register for the Social Justice Leadership lab in the spring semester.
-This will be the first time the Spring Leadership Lab will have been offered and taught.
-The purpose of the lab course is to help students further develop the knowledge, attitudes, and skills necessary to become concerned, compassionate, enlightened, and effective leaders.
+All students enrolled in the Social Justice Leadership course in Fall 2016 were asked to register for the Social Justice Leadership lab in the spring semester.
+This was the first time the Spring Leadership Lab was offered and taught.
+The purpose of the lab course is to help students further develop the knowledge, attitudes and skills necessary to become concerned, compassionate, enlightened, and effective leaders.